ivanvorobei/SPPageController/README.md

     </a>
 </p>

-Don't have bug with translation when rotate like apple's `UIPageViewController`.
-Also you can scroll to any page programatically.
-If you need pages for inboarding, you can disable scroll by gester.
+You can scroll to any page programatically.
+If you need pages for onboarding, you can disable scroll by gester and disable swipe to dismiss.

 If you like the project, don't forget to `put star ★`<br>Check out my other libraries: